 Ans: Content authors are generally focused on the quality and accuracy of the material displayed on the Web site and not on the design, style, and layout of the site.
 For this reason, most content authors prefer to work in such an interface that is designed to meet their needs and not those of the developers and designers who create Websites.

 With this in mind, Sitecore CMS allows content authors to edit and create items directly on the Web page with the Page Editor.
-The Page Editor is the simplest editing tool that Sitecore contains.
+The Experience Editor is the simplest editing tool that Sitecore contains.
 It is designed for inexperienced content editors who edit and write content items directly on the page.
 It is a WYSIWYG editor (what you see is what you get) and limits the amount of functionality that is presented to the user.

 When you log in to the Content Editor, the items that make up your Web site are presented to you in a very different way than they are in the Page Editor.
-In the Page Editor, you see the items as they are presented on the Web site.
+In the Experience Editor, you see the items as they are presented on the Web site.

 Ans: This core database has two purposes: